workfloworchestrator/orchestrator-core/docs/workshops/advanced/generator.md

 starting point for developing new products.
 In this workshop we will create a new file and generate the L2-Point-to-Point model and workflows by configuring it with this yaml file.

-### Step 2 - Configure the YAML:
+### Step 2 - Configure the YAML
 Create a new file in the template directory called `l2-p2p.yaml`
 ```bash
 touch templates/l2-p2p.yaml
 ```
 This file will contain the Initial product type configuration.
 Please create a yaml configuration reflecting the product model as described on the [previous page](../create-your-own/).
-The goal is to configure the
+The goal is to configure the generator to reuse as many of the product blocks already existing in the orchestrator as possible.

-!!!
-Hint
+!!! tip "Inspiration"
     Take a look at the `l2vpn.yaml` model for inspiration.
 As you can see this file has been configured in a certain way to reflect the configuration of the product.
-For more in depth documentation take a look at the [reference doc](/reference-docs/cli/#generate)
+For more in depth documentation take a look at the [reference doc](/reference-docs/cli/#generate).

+!!! danger "What can I do when I encounter errors?"
+    If you get stuck just remove all generated files, edit the yaml and try again.

-???
-"Answer - l2-p2p.yaml"
+??? example "Answer - l2-p2p.yaml"
+    When creating the YAML you should notice that you do not have to create the **SAP** product blocks again.
+You just have reference the **SAPS** in the **Virtual Circuit** configuration.
+In this way you start reusing existing building blocks that already exist in the orchestrator.
+We cannot reuse the existing Virtual Circuit with the generator due to the different limits on the amount of SAPS that can be connected to the Virtual Circuit of the L2 P2P product.

+    #### Yaml file
     ```yaml
     # Copyright 2019-2023 SURF.
     # Licensed under the Apache License, Version 2.0 (the "License");